jackstenglein/career-fair-api/README.md

 * `error` (string) - The error message, if applicable

-#### `PUT /fair/update-date`
+#### `PUT /fair/update-info`
-Updates the date and time of a fair.
+Updates the date and time or name of a fair.
 The user updating the fair must be logged in and have a creator or administrator role.

 Body:
 * `fair` (string) - The ID of the fair to update
+* `name` (string, optional) - The new name of the fair
-* `dateTime` (string) - The new date and time of the fair
+* `dateTime` (string, optional) - The new date and time of the fair

 Response:
 * `message` (string) - Message from API to help with debugging